Register, change or delete in the Value Added Tax Register (VAT Register)

 Businesses that do not have a place of business or domicile in Norway must register with a representative.
 The representative must have his/her domicile or registered business address in Norway and is jointly responsible for submitting the VAT report and pay due VAT (joint and several liability).
 You must find a representative yourself.

-The obligation to register by representative does not apply if the enterprise is resident in the United Kingdom or one of the following EEA countries: Belgium, Denmark, Finland, France, Iceland, Italy, Luxembourg, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia, Hungary and Austria.
+The obligation to register by representative does not apply if the enterprise is resident in the United Kingdom or one of the following EEA countries: Belgium, Denmark, Finland, France, Ireland, Iceland, Italy, Luxembourg, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia, Hungary and Austria.

 If you still choose to have a representative, the representative will not be jointly and severally liable for paying VAT.